tlinjordet/gpu_ux_uis/README.md

 ```
 Your data and script should be somewhere under `/bhome/$username/`.

-First, we have an example Python script to train a deep neural network using the PyTorch framework, `pytorch_mnist.py`, see attached.
+First, we have an example Python script to train a deep neural network using the PyTorch framework, `pytorch_mnist.py`, see the other files in this repo.

 Second, we have the shell script that gets passed to Slurm, `pytorch_mnist.sh`: